 Providing you with safe, clean drinking water at the lowest rates possible is our top priority.
 Warren County Water District takes pride in the fact that our water exceeds the extensive requirements set by the U.S. Environmental Protection Agency and the Kentucky Department of Natural Resources.
 Warren Water purchases most of its water from Bowling Green Municipal Utilities (BGMU), which draws water from the Barren River.
 Both utilities work in close partnership to ensure constant, high-quality water.
 We test the purity of the water an average of 100 times each month.

-Each year, Warren Water publishes a Consumer Confidence Report to provide you with detailed information about your water quality.
-The links below provide the Consumer Confidence Reports from the last four years.
+Each year, Warren Water publishes a Water Quality Report to provide you with detailed information about your water quality.
+The links below provide the Water Quality Reports from the last four years.
 Of course, should you have any questions about your water and our efforts to ensure top quality, please call us at (270) 842-0052.

 Disinfection, sometimes referred to loosely as chlorination, is a necessary part of the water treatment process.
 Disinfection is typically done by adding small amounts of a chlorine-based disinfectant to water.
 It destroys water-borne microbes, bacteria, and viruses – organisms that can cause serious illnesses or death.
 Typhoid and cholera, which have killed hundreds of thousands of people in global epidemics, have been controlled in the United States through the addition of disinfectant to drinking water.